Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 We apologize for any inconvenience caused.
 Can you please provide a video showing the beeping noise the S10 is making while charging?
 This will help us determine if the robot needs to be repaired or replaced.

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.

 ---
 ### Troubleshooting Can't Remove the Waste Water Box on SwitchBot Floor Cleaning Robot S10